Customer experience (CX) vs. User experience (UX): understanding the difference

 Systematically targeting UX builds a more positive CX

-Once a company understands the pain points, there are a multitude of digital initiatives to improve that particular UX, and subsequently the brand’s CX.
+Once a company understands the pain points, there is a multitude of digital initiatives to improve that particular UX and, subsequently, the brand’s CX.

 And with more sophisticated advertising and coverage, it follows that one would expect to see a rise in shoe sales.
 Indeed, this one example suggests that focusing on UX could now prove to be the secret to retail success.

-Another obvious initiative that a company could employ to improve CX is by implementing A/B testing on their website.
-The same company could provide two design layouts for their Stiletto-heels page and run a testing phase over a set period of time to discover which page achieves the better results: longer time spent on page, higher number of clicks, higher number of sales etc.
+Another obvious initiative that a company could employ to improve CX is implementing A/B testing on their website.
+The same company could provide two design layouts for their Stiletto-heels page and run a testing phase over a set period of time to discover which page achieves the better results: longer time spent onpage, higher number of clicks, higher number of sales, etc.

-A/B testing – or split testing – provides black and white evidence of the most appropriate pathway to success to help a business increase their revenue, and is a simple way of emphasising how systematically targeting UX builds a better CX.
+A/B testing – or split testing – provides blackandwhite evidence of the most appropriate pathway to success to help a business increase its revenue and is a simple way of emphasising how systematically targeting UX builds a better CX.

 However, there is a commonly held misconception that financial considerations are the only way to measure customer experience.
-While sales, revenue and profit are of course hugely significant, improving CX is a much broader construct that revolves around long-term progress.
-Improving CX is more about continuous improvement than it is short-term victories.
+While sales, revenue and profit are, of course, hugely significant, improving CX is a much broader construct that revolves around long-term progress.
+Improving CX is more about continuous improvement than it is about short-term victories.

-In the shoe retailer’s world, this non-monetary improvement could be achieved through a decrease in returns to warehouse, or through less complaints to its customer service call centre.
+In the shoe retailer’s world, this non-monetary improvement could be achieved through a decrease in returns to warehouse, or through fewer complaints to its customer service call centre.

 The commercial landscape is forever changing, with more competition now than ever before.
 The best way to counteract this trend, though, is by investing in customer experience and improving brand loyalty.
 Compounding this, a recent study by Oracle found that 74% of senior executives believe that customer experience impacts the willingness of a customer to be a loyal advocate.